-In summary, afternoon tea is an entertaining way to spend an afternoon.
+In summary, afternoon tea is an entertaining way to spend an afternoon in London.
 After seeing all the food that was served I think the £30 was reasonable (although definitely not cheap) despite my initial doubts.
-I won’t be doing high tea every time I come to London but then again, most Brits that I know don’t make a regular habit out of high tea either.
+I won’t be doing afternoon tea every time I come to London but then again, most Brits that I know don’t make a regular habit out of high tea either.

 What I do know is that I failed royally at being posh.
 But then again I’ve only slept one night in a castle hotel.
 Clearly I need more practice and shinier hair – just like Kate!

 Afternoon Tea in London: Know Before You Go